KrzysztofDK/2.ML_regression_comparison_housing/README.md

       + SVR.
 5. **Simple imput prediction of house price for selected model from file**

-### Step-by-step analysis with notes and summaries is available in 'notebooks/ML_comparison.ipynb'.
+### Step-by-step analysis with notes and summaries is available in 'notebook' folder.

 🧑‍💼 Author: Krzysztof Kopytowski
 📎 LinkedIn: https://www.linkedin.com/in/krzysztof-kopytowski-74964516a/